 The largest issue with complex assets is that they are illiquid.
 There may be few buyers or large transaction costs in making a sale.
 Even still, many of these complex securities can be donated to a charity or donor-advised fund.

 Closely-held business interests

 Real estate is another common complex asset.
 Before selling, you must obtain a qualified appraisal, completed no more than 60 days before the gift or up to your tax filing deadline.
-Again, if you have held the position for at least one year, you can deduct the full market value on your taxes.

 Life insurance policies

 Have an old life insurance policy you no longer need?
 You may be able to convert this policy into a generous charitable gift.
 There are two options.
 First, you can irrevocably name your desired charitable organization or donor-advised fund as the owner and beneficiary.
 While this gives you a charitable deduction the year you transfer ownership, you forfeit all control of the policy.